limbario/typescript-sdk/README.md

 # @limbar/ui

-UI components for Limbar applications.
+UI components for embedding Limbar products such as remote control of Android emulators in your applications.
+All components are built with React and written in TypeScript, exported as ES modules and can be used in any modern JavaScript environment.

 ## Installation